 Shrink wrap is a standard product packaging material because it’s durable, versatile, and has many applications.
 However, one size does not fit all.
 There are three main shrink film materials: polyvinyl chloride (PVC), polyolefin (POF), and polyethylene (PE).
-Learn their differences to understand better which plastic is best for your packaging.
+Learn the differences between Polyolefin vs PVC vs Polyethylene (PE) shrink film to better understand which plastic is best for your packaging.

 PVC was once the most common material for shrink wrap packaging.
 But due to the release of harmful fumes when applying and disposing of the material, companies are slowly using it less and less.
 PVC was the packaging of DVDs, videogames, CDs, and other non-edible food items.
 While it has good tear resistance, it’s too sensitive to temperature changes and requires ventilation throughout the process of wrapping products because of the toxic fumes it releases.

 Polyolefin has become the elite replacement for PVC shrink film because it’s safer, has versatility, and has FDA approval for food contact.
 You can find this wrap on consumer products, such as food, toys, etc. Where PVC is lacking, polyolefin picks up the slack.
 This plastic may be more expensive, but it’s more temperature resistant and far more puncture resistant.